pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-09-02-date-brownie.markdown

 - blend
 - process
 - vic
 Description: These date brownies are my favorite healthy baked dessert I've ever made, and one you can certainly serve to a crowd without people realizing they're healthy.
 These brownies are much more than just a healthy substitute for the real deal, as they lead me to deleting my classic brownie recipe after tasting them.
-Gluten free, refined <a href="/misc/hidden-sugar">sugar</a> free, only sweetened with natural dates (raisins will work as well) and bananas, and the only <a href="/misc/fats">fat</a> is delicious almond butter.
+Gluten free, refined <a href="/misc/hidden-sugar">sugar</a> free, only sweetened with natural dates (raisins will work as well) and bananas, and the only <a href="/misc/fats">fat</a> is delicious <a href="/misc/nuts#almonds">almond</a> butter.
 See my <a href="date-cookies">Almond Flour Cookies</a> for a similar gluten free dessert using dates and nuts.
 Or check out any of my other <a href="/brownies">brownie recipes</a>!
 Instructions:
 - Preheat the oven to 350F and line an 9" square pan with parchment paper.
 Spray the parchment paper